bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: none ZZZZZZZZZZZZZZZZ

 Description:
 `CATLST` displays a catalog of the currently defined lists by name from first to last in alphabetical order.
-If first is omitted from the command line, then the catalog will begin with the first entry in the list table.
-RNMR will not prompt for first.
-Similarly, if last is not specified, `CATLST` will list all lists.
+If both arguments are omitted `CATLST` will list all lists.
 If only one argument is specified, `CATLST` will list information about only that single list.
 Each list is listed by name along with its maximum size and its current size.

 The qualifiers specify how the list is output as follows: